 Forbes' article discusses what changes we might see in the US retail landscape after restrictions are loosened.
 It highlights several short-term habits that may stay with consumers, such as increased awareness of germs and prominence of online shopping for specific sectors.
 Though, who knows what habits will stick long term.

 Re-shaping retail is an evolution, not a revolution This insightful article in Forbes by Katie Baron outlines several key adaptations retail businesses have made in response to COVID-19 as well as discussing some consumer attitudes and behaviours.
 It is filled with great examples of business responses and innovation that has come from this period.

 Staff safety is a primary focus While retail unemployment is a significant issue, so too is the health and safety of retail staff that remain employed.
 The Harvard Business Review discusses actions retailers need to take to ensure staff protection.
 The ability to protect workers may be critical for consumer loyalty post-COVID, as consumers become aware of staff hardships and become more conscious of which brands they choose to support.

 The retail store as a vending machine of the future This article by Brittain Ladd provides a fascinating alternative perspective on the future of retail post-COVID-19.
 He argues that rather than a shift towards experiential retail, there will be a drive for convenience and optimisation - projecting the retail store of the future will be akin to a vending machine.

-We are currently writing a series of insight pieces that outline what we think the future retail landscape might look like in the new normal, post COVID-19.
+We have written a series of insight pieces that outline what we think the future retail landscape might look like in the new normal, post COVID-19.
 With the intention to be provocative and to encourage a broader discussion, we build on seven emerging attitudes and behaviours to redefine an emerging 'Everywhere Retail' construct.
-We will let you know as soon as we are ready to share.
+You can read the full set of articles here.